What is the history of this program?

 How will this benefit my high school?

-This program offers your school the opportunity to implement courses developed by college math faculty and master mathematics teachers from across the state.
-Since program funds will also be used to pay for any textbooks and other resources used for course administration for schools who partner with us during the start-up year, this gives you the opportunity to offer research-based, high-quality learning opportunities to the students at your school with less impact on your budget than offering traditional courses to those students would have.
+This program offers your school the opportunity to implement courses developed by college math faculty and master high school mathematics teachers from across the state.
+Since program funds will also be used to pay for course materials for schools who partner with us during the start-up years, this gives you the opportunity to offer research-based, high-quality learning opportunities to the students at your school with less impact on your budget than offering traditional courses to those students would have.
 Your teachers will also be supported through training, professional development, and support at no cost to you.
 Becoming a Math Learning Communities partner school allows you to be part of a state-wide network of master educators working together to improve readiness for college-level math and learning across the state.